swcarpentry/matlab-novice-inflammation/episodes/05-func.md

 >    regularly-spaced values.
 Use arrays like this to test your `rescale` function.
 {: .challenge}

+> ## Automate our analysis
+>
+> 1. Write a function `run_analysis` that accepts a filename
+>    as parameter, and displays the three graphs produced in the
+>    previous lesson, i.e., `run_analysis('inflammation-01.csv')`
+>    should produce the corresponding graphs for the first
+>    data set.
+Be sure to give your function help text.
+>
+{: .challenge}

 We have now solved our original problem: we can analyze any number of data files with a single command.
 More importantly, we have met two of the most important